Study Abroad Costs

 Here is a great video produced by the Pepperdine Office for Financial Literacy on study abroad costs and how to afford the experience.

-Student are credited money for meals (with the exception of Florence, as they have a personal chef in the Florence Villa) a specific debit account of their choosing; we utilize Bank of America to achieve these transactions.
-This will be explained to students in-depth if they are accepted into a program.
+Student are credited money for meals (with the exception of Florence, as they have a personal chef in the Florence Villa) a specific debit account of their choosing; we utilize Chase bank to achieve these transactions.
+This will be explained to students in-depth if they are accepted into a program; all students will need is the routing number and bank account number of their personal checking/debit account.